Heinrich Zollinger

 Heinrich Zollinger (22 March 1818 – 19 May 1859) was a Swiss botanist.

+Biography

-Zollinger was born in Feuerthalen, Switzerland.
+Heinrich Zollinger was born in Feuerthalen, Switzerland.

-From 1837 to 1838 he studied botany at the University of Geneva under Augustin and Alphonse Pyramus de Candolle, but had to interrupt his studies due to financial problems.
+From 1837 to 1838, Zollinger studied botany at the University of Geneva under Augustin and Alphonse Pyramus de Candolle, but had to interrupt his studies due to financial problems.

-In 1842 he moved to Java, working in a botanical garden, and on small government-financed scientific expeditions.
+In 1842, he moved to Java, working in a botanical garden, and on small government-financed scientific expeditions.
 He returned to Switzerland in 1848, but came back to Java in 1855 with his wife and two children.
+At that time he was employed by a Dutch-Indian company which planned to plant coconut trees in the region.

+In 1857, Zollinger proposed recognizing Malesia as a distinct floristic region, an idea later taken up by Cornelius G.G.J. van Steenis.

 The species Clavaria zollingeri described scientifically by French mycologist Joseph-Henri Léveillé in 1846 was named after Heinrich Zollinger, who researched the genus Clavaria, and collected the type specimen in Java.

+Death and legacy

-Zollinger died in Kandangan, a village located near Mount Bromo in East Java, Indonesia.
+Zollinger died in Kandangan, a village located in the eastern part of Mount Bromo Tengger in East Java, Indonesia.
+Currently the village was located in Senduro District, Lumajang Regency.
 He had been suffering from the long-term effects of malaria.

+Zollinger issued and sold two series of specimens which superficially resemble exsiccatae, namely Plantae Javanicae 1843–1847 and Plantae Japonicae 1847.

+Specimens collected by Zollinger are cared for at Plantentuin Meise, National Herbarium of Victoria, Royal Botanic Gardens Victoria, and Kew Herbarium.